push-protocol/push-chain-migration/README.md

 - Critical functions are protected with `onlyOwner` modifier
 - The MigrationLocker can be toggled between locked and unlocked states

-### Fund Safety

-- Both contracts include emergency fund recovery functions
-- Fund transfers use safe transfer patterns to prevent common vulnerabilities
-- The MigrationRelease contract checks for sufficient balance before transfers

-## Deployment Process

-The deployment process consists of several steps:

-1. Deploy the MigrationLocker contract to accept token locks
-2. Users lock their tokens in the MigrationLocker contract
-3. Generate a Merkle Tree from lock events using the provided scripts
-4. Deploy the MigrationRelease contract with the generated Merkle root
-5. Fund the MigrationRelease contract with tokens for distribution
-6. Users can claim their tokens in two phases (instant and vested)

 ### Deployment Scripts

 - `script/Deployments/DeployLocker.js`: Deploys the MigrationLocker contract